-(1) Owners or operators shall maintain evidence of all financial assurance mechanisms used to demonstrate financial responsibility under this section for an underground storage tank until released from the requirements of section 22a-449 (d)-109 of these regulations under subsection 22a-449 (d)-109 (t) of these regulations.
-An owner or operator shall maintain such evidence at the underground storage tank site or the owner's or operator's place of business.
-Records maintained off-site shall be made available upon request of the implementing agency.
+- [(1)] Owners or operators shall maintain evidence of all financial assurance mechanisms used to demonstrate financial responsibility under this section for an [underground storage tank] UST until released from [the requirements of section 22a-449(d)-109 of these regulations under subsection 22a-449 (d)-109 (t) of these regulations] such requirements under subsection (t) of this section.
+An owner or operator shall maintain such evidence at the underground storage facility or, if permitted, at the owner's or operator's place of business in accordance with section 22a-449(d)-114 of the UST regulations.
+[Records maintained off-site shall be made available upon request of the implementing agency.] - [(2) An owner or operator shall maintain the following types of evidence of financial responsibility: - (A)] (1) An owner or operator using [an] a financial assurance mechanism specified in subsections [22a-449(d)-109 (f) to (k), inclusive, or subsection 22a-449(d)-109 (m) of these regulations] (e) to (j), inclusive, of this section shall maintain a copy of the instrument worded as specified. - [(B)] (2) An owner or operator using a financial test or guarantee, or a local government financial test shall maintain a copy of the chief financial officer's letter based on year-end financial statements for the most recent completed financial reporting year.
+Such evidence shall be on file no later than 120 days after the close of the financial reporting year. - [(C)] (3) An owner or operator using a guarantee, surety bond, or letter of credit shall maintain a copy of the signed standby trust fund agreement and copies of any amendments to the agreement. - (4) A local government owner or operator using the local government bond rating test under subsection (l) of this section shall maintain a copy of its bond rating published within the last 12 months by Moody's or Standard & Poor's.

-- (2) An owner or operator shall maintain the following types of evidence of financial responsibility: - (A) An owner or operator using an assurance mechanism specified in subsections 22a-449 (d)-109 (f) to (k), inclusive, or subsection 22a-449 (d)-109 (m) of these regulations shall maintain a copy of the instrument worded as specified. - (B) An owner or operator using a financial test or guarantee shall maintain a copy of the chief financial officer's letter based on year-end financial statements for the most recent completed financial reporting year.
-Such evidence shall be on file no later than 120 days after the close of the financial reporting year. - (C) An owner or operator using a guarantee, surety bond, or letter of credit shall maintain a copy of the signed standby trust fund agreement and copies of any amendments to the agreement. - (D) An owner or operator using an insurance policy or risk retention group coverage shall maintain a copy of the signed insurance policy or risk retention group coverage policy, with the endorsement or certificate of insurance and any amendments to the agreements. - (E) An owner or operator covered by a state fund or other state assurance shall maintain on file a copy of any evidence of coverage supplied by or required by the State under subdivision 22a-449 (d)-109 (l) (4) of these regulations. - (F) An owner or operator using an assurance mechanism specified in subsections 22a-449 (d)-109 (f) to (m), inclusive, of these regulations shall maintain an updated copy of a certification of financial responsibility worded as follows, except that instructions in brackets are to be replaced with the relevant information and the brackets deleted:
+- [(D)] (5) An owner or operator using an insurance policy or risk retention group coverage shall maintain a copy of the signed insurance policy or risk retention group coverage policy, with the endorsement or certificate of insurance and any amendments to the agreements. - [(E) An owner or operator covered by a state fund or other state assurance shall maintain on file a copy of any evidence of coverage supplied by or required by the State under subdivision 22a-449(d)-109 (l) (4) of these regulations. - (F) An owner or operator using an assurance mechanism specified in subsections 22a-449(d)-109 (f) to (m), inclusive, of these regulations shall maintain an updated copy of a certification of financial responsibility worded as follows, except that instructions in brackets are to be replaced with the relevant information and the brackets deleted: